LimpingNinja/ngenmud/doc/scons-build-system-readme.txt

 Installation:
 ------------

-Extract the tarball into the src directory of your NakedMud.
+Extract the tarball into the src directory of your ngenmud.
 If you haven't added any C modules, just skip ahead to the build command list.